 The WAYLAND PUBLIC SCHOOLS FOUNDATION exceeds $3 million in grants funded to the Wayland Public Schools to date

-Thanks to the generosity of Wayland families and local businesses, the Wayland Public Schools Foundation (WPSF) recently awarded $148,121 in 2015-2016 grants to the WAYLAND PUBLIC SCHOOLS.
-Since its inception in 1983, WPSF has awarded $2,870,330 toward 752 innovative education grants for classes from kindergarten through 12th grade.
+Thanks to the generosity of Wayland families and local businesses, the Wayland Public Schools Foundation (WPSF) recently awarded $105,362 in 2016-2017 spread across 32 grants to the WAYLAND PUBLIC SCHOOLS.
+Since its inception in 1983, WPSF has awarded over $3 MILLION toward more than 700 innovative education grants for classes from kindergarten through 12th grade.
 Every year, Wayland teachers submit grant requests geared toward enriching the core curriculum, providing new technology and cutting-edge programs that would otherwise go unfunded.
 WPSF’s grants have reached each of our schools and classrooms and have become an important part of the Wayland school system’s tradition of educational excellence.

 Individual teachers who applied for and received WPSF grants were honored in ceremonies at each of the five Wayland public schools where they received certificates and recognition for their extra efforts on behalf of our children.
 A few of the grants awarded this year include the following: